corusm/mlops-project/reports/README.md

 * [X] Write one or multiple configurations files for your experiments
 * [X] Used Hydra to load the configurations and manage your hyperparameters
+* [X] When you have something that works somewhat, remember at some point to to some profiling and see if
+* [X] Used Hydra to load the configurations and manage your hyperparameters
 * [X] When you have something that works somewhat, remember at some point to to some profiling and see if you can optimize your code
+* [X] Use Weights & Biases to log training progress and other important metrics/artifacts in your code.
+Additionally,
 * [X] Use Weights & Biases to log training progress and other important metrics/artifacts in your code.
 Additionally, consider running a hyperparameter optimization sweep.
 * [X] Use Pytorch-lightning (if applicable) to reduce the amount of boilerplate in your code